CopterExpress/clover/docs/en/amls.md

 	}
 }
 ```

 Despite having various filters, due to the error, the speed may not "return" to 0, therefore, vibrations are also measured, and if they are less than the certain threshold, it is considered that the platform is at a standstill and the speed gradually resets to zero.

 The complete code of the speedometer can be found in the Eitude repository on GitHub: https://github.com/XxOinvizioNxX/Eitude

 ### 6.4.
 Platform light sensor

-As our platform must work in various environmental conditions, and optical stabilization is very demanding on the visibility of the ARUco marker, it is important to have an automatic system for measuring the camera exposure by the level of illumination around it, and turning on additional illumination if there is a lack of lighting.
+As our platform must work in various environmental conditions, and optical stabilization is very demanding on the visibility of the ArUco marker, it is important to have an automatic system for measuring the camera exposure by the level of illumination around it, and turning on additional illumination if there is a lack of lighting.
 In the long term, it is planned to use specialized sensors, for example, the BH1750, as light sensors.

 In the current version of the prototype, 6 LEDs are used as a light sensor and an ADC built into the microcontroller.
 The stabilization algorithm (Liberty-Way) sends a request `L0` to the platform to check the illumination level.
 A message `S0 L <luminance>` is returned as a response.